 Application to the New York String Orchestra Seminar is a two-step process:

 Twenty-four violinists, ten violists, eight cellists, five bassists, two flutists, two oboists, two clarinetists, two bassoonists, two horn players, two trumpet players, and one timpanist will be invited to the 2015 New York String Orchestra Seminar.

-There is no fee to apply or attend.
+There is no fee for those accepted to the program.
 Every accepted student receives free tuition, housing, meals, and local transportation (total value more than $3,750).
 Participants pay only their travel costs to and from New York City.

 Note: All accepted students must stay in the housing provided by the New York String Orchestra Seminar and must be present for all rehearsals, sectionals, and chamber music sessions, 9:00 a.m.-10:00 p.m.
-Saturday, December 19, to Monday, December 28, 2015.
+Saturday, December 19, through Monday, December 28, 2015.
 December 25 is the only full day off from the program.
 No exceptions can be made.

 Applications and audition audio files must be received by October 3, 2017.